binary42/avedac/README.txt

 ###################################################
 Create a release
 ###################################################
-1. Edit release.properties and increment
-    the version of each modules to the next version level:
-    e.g. for a minor release
-	0.1.1 to 0.1.2
-    for a major release
-	1.0.0 to 2.0.0

-2. Increment the version (version displayed in the "About" box in the graphical user interface)
+1. Increment the version (version displayed in the "About" box in the graphical user interface)
  	$ mvn generate-sources  -P version-increment

-3. Run the release script
+2. Run the release script
 	$ ./release.sh

 ###################################################